UPDATED: SEPTEMBER 05, 2023 | 1 MIN READ

 How many Texans have no health insurance?

 The latest reports show that 4.3 million Texans are uninsured.

 Who is eligible for Texas Medicaid?

 Medicaid eligibility for Texas residents requires the applicant to be a Texas resident and be 65 years old or older.
-If under 65, they must be pregnant or taking care of a child under 18, blind or disabled, have a family member who’s disabled, or be over 65.
+If under 65, they must be pregnant or caring for a child under 18, blind or disabled, have a family member who’s disabled, or be over 65.

 How To Buy Affordable Individual and Family Health Insurance Plans In Texas?

 Whether you’re shopping for an individual or a family health plan, the Texas Marketplace has the ideal option for your needs.
 To find a good plan, compare coverages and rates for several options.